huly94/smart_museum_proj/README.md

      ![prensence_sensor](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/Light_switch_with_passive_infrared_sensor.jpg/150px-Light_switch_with_passive_infrared_sensor.jpg)

-   - **SensorMobile**: This sensor is triggered by the pushing on a button (placed or in a mobile application or on the audio guide itself), when a visitor need suggestions on works related to the one is currently watching, in this case a colored light guide him on other works.
+   - **SensorMobile**: This sensor is triggered at the pushing on a button (placed or in a mobile application or on the audio guide itself), when a visitor need suggestions on works related to the one is currently watching, in this case a colored light guide him on other works.
+So even in this case it is a simple system call

    - **SensorColor and SensorGesture**: These two sensors are related to the pervasive game “chromatize it!” in which a visitor using a device takes a color (in the form of a light source) and uses it to color a wall.
 So the sensor